 Overnight: Xi'an | Breakfast

 Most famous for the legendary Terracotta Warriors, perhaps the greatest find of the 20th century and only just usurped by the discovery of King Tut’s gold-laden tomb in Egypt.
 These warriors comprise more than 7,000 life-sized soldiers which stand in military formation in excavated pits under the cover of a modern protective hanger.
 Made of local clay, no two faces are alike, each is said to be an individual portrait.
 We visit the Terracotta Warrior archaeological site and a workshop where warrior figurines are made.
-This evening we have the option to attend a Tang Dynasty add-on which includes dinner and performance with Chang’an music and dance originally performed for the illustrious Tang emperors.
+Tonight, we welcome you to join the optional Tang Dynasty Show, which includes dinner, a traditional performance and transfers (bookable locally).

 Overnight: Xi'an | Breakfast, Lunch